Setting up Active Directory Authentication using LDAP

 The following steps detail the procedure for enabling LDAP Authentication to verify credentials against Active Directory.
 The steps are similar for connecting to other LDAP servers, such as OpenLDAP or ApacheDS.

-- Change the LDAP Server and Port attribute in the User Manager, LDAP Users tab to the host name and port number of the Active Directory:
+- Enter the LDAP "Server" and "Port" attributes in the User Manager > LDAP Users tab to the host name and port number of the Active Directory:

 - e.g., Server: hostname.domain.com or an IP address:192.168.0.100